LukasHromadnik/FEL-UI-SZZ/SSU/04-svm.md

 $$
 where $C > 0$ is the regularization constant.

-It can be re-formulated as a convext *quadratic program*
+It can be re-formulated as a convex *quadratic program*
 $$(\bm{w}^*, b^*, \bm{\xi}^*) = \argmin_{\substack{(\bm{w}, b) \in \mathbb{R}^{n + 1} \\ \bm{\xi} \in \mathbb{R}^m}} \left( \frac{1}{2} \lVert \bm{w} \rVert^2 + C \sum_{i = 1}^m \xi_i \right)$$
 subject to
 \begin{center}